 TECHNICAL VISITS: We also conduct technical visits to pharmaceutical suppliers.
 Technical visits focus on checking the level of WHO GSDP/GMP compliance but cannot be considered full GSDP/GMP audit because of the shorter duration of the visit.
 The results of a technical visit are a support when deciding on local purchases.

-LOCAL MARKET ASSESSMENTS: We often combine the audits and/or the technical visits and present them in a “Local Market Assessment”.
+LOCAL MARKET ASSESSMENTS: We often combine the audits and/or the technical visits and present them in a “Local Market Assessment” report.
 The added value of a LMA is that it offers a possibility to compare different suppliers from a quality perspective, and it describes and analyses the pharmaceutical context in which the audited and visited suppliers operate.

-SUPPLIERS' AUDITS: GDP, MQAS and GMP
+SUPPLIERS' AUDITS: GSDP, MQAS and GMP

-These audits are based on WHO Good Manufacturing Practices (GMP), Good Storage and Distribution Practices (GSDP), and the Model Quality Assurance System for Procurement Agencies (MQAS) current standards.
+All our audits are based on WHO Good Manufacturing Practices (GMP), Good Storage and Distribution Practices (GSDP), and the Model Quality Assurance System for Procurement Agencies (MQAS) current standards.

-Such technical visit cannot be considered as a full GSDP/GMP audit; all the main pillars cannot be evaluated as thoroughly as during an audit because of the shorter duration of the visit.
-However, it will give our customers (the organisation that has requested the technical visit) sufficient information on the visited suppliers to take in to account the possible risks associated with a purchase and to make an informed decision whether or not to procure from a specific supplier.
+Such technical visit cannot be considered as a full GSDP audit; all the main pillars cannot be evaluated as thoroughly as during an audit because of the shorter duration of the visit.
+However, it will give our partners (the organisations that has requested the technical visit) sufficient information on the visited suppliers to take in to account the possible risks associated with a purchase and to make an informed decision whether or not to procure from a specific supplier.
 Based on the outcome of a technical visit, the customer may also decide to request for a full audit in order to confirm the decision.